Universal basic income in a financial equilibrium: Model setting

 \item {\it On-equilibrium perceptions align with reality:} For all $t\in[0,T]$,

 \item {\it Market clearing:} For all $t\in[0,T]$, we have

 \end{enumerate}

 \end{definition} The definition of equilibrium incorporates optimally choosing a proportion of time to work in the labor market with optimizing holdings in the financial market and running consumption, where income earned via wages from the labor market is treated as income available in the financial market.
-In the optimization problem \eqref{def:optimization}, requiring $(\pi, \theta, c)\in\sA_i(L)$ means that the income stream being optimized over is $\eps_i(L)$.
+In the optimization problem \eqref{def:optimization}, requiring $(\pi, \theta, c, L)\in\sA_i$ means that the income stream being optimized over is $\eps_i(L)$.

 The labor perceptions $\Lambda_j^i(l)$ are agent $i$'s perception of $j$'s reaction to $i$'s choice of labor.
 The consistency requirement $\Lambda^i_j(L_i)=L_j$ means that agent $i$ perceives that $j$ responds to $i$'s optimal labor choice with his own optimal labor choice.
 The consistency requirement also guarantees that the on-equilibrium labor choice $\Lambda_j^i(L_i)$ is $(0,1)$-valued, whereas there is no such requirement off-equilibrium.
+We note that the optimal labor proportions $L_1, \ldots, L_I$ and the response functions $\Lambda^i_j$ are {\it outputs} of equilibrium, not inputs.
+Candidate labor proportions and candidate response functions will be defined in Definitions~\ref{def:Li} and \ref{def:response-fn}, respectively.
+Although we construct an equilibrium in Section~\ref{section:construction} using Definitions \ref{def:Li} and \ref{def:response-fn}, it does not preclude other possible labor proportions and response functions.

 Our main result is Theorem~\ref{theorem:main-1}, which establishes the existence of an equilibrium.
 The equilibrium construction is contained in Section~\ref{section:construction}, culminating in Theorem~\ref{thm:main}, which implements Theorem~\ref{theorem:main-1}.
 The proof is in Section~\ref{section:proofs}. \begin{theorem} Assume that the wage rates are nonzero for all $t\in[0,T]$, $\bP$-a.s., and that for the dividend and wage rate dynamics coefficients, we have $\mu_D, \sigma_D, \mu_{w_i}, \sigma_{w_i} \in\sS^\infty$ for $i=1,\ldots, I$.
 For any $\lambda_{keep}\in[0,1]$ and $\lambda_{ubi}\in[0,1-\lambda_{keep}]$, there exists an equilibrium. \end{theorem}